flbn/LIS-4482/Week 1.md

 ## Noise
 - Refers to anything which blocks between message source and destination.
 - Noise can lead to the inconsistency of information between source and destination.

+## Entropy
+- Refers to unknown information moving from sender to receiver.

+## Redundancy
+- Refers to repetitive information moving from sender to receiver.